-Under the enticing, complex, and flavorful bouquets of cannabis plants, we find terpenes.
+Under the enticing, complex, and flavorful bouquets of cannabis, we find terpenes.
 Every terpene provides a distinctive flavor and aroma to each strain, from citrus and berry to mint and pine.
-But, these are more than just aromatic oils; they have potential therapeutic effects and health benefits.
-In fact, some of them might promote relaxation and stress relief, while others potentially promote focus and acuity.
+But these are more than just aromatic oils; they have potential therapeutic effects and health benefits.
+In fact, some of them might promote relaxation and stress relief, while others could potentially promote focus and acuity.

 Among over 100 different terpenes identified in the cannabis plant, we have chosen Octanol today.
 This is because we have discovered that the deeper your knowledge of terpenes is, the better appreciation you have for cannabis.
 Stay with us to discover Octanol, one mysterious terpene that will leave you thirsty for knowledge.

 Octa- comes from Greek, where it has the meaning "eight'', which is the number of perfection, the infinity, and the harmonic balance.
 Octanols are alcohols with the formula C8H17OH.